 If you are new to MSL, there are several ways you can help us make this a spectacular event.

 - Join us for a relaxing evening of fun and entertainment as we support MSL’s mission to expand Montessori education in Louisville.
 Each family receives two complimentary tickets.
-Additional tickets are available at the cost of $75 per person, $150 per couple, $400 for a table of 6, and $500 for a table of 8.
+Additional tickets are available at the cost of $50 per person or $400 for a table of 8.
 Because we are committed to sharing our vision and inviting new people to join our school, we encourage families to bring guests from outside of our school community.

 - Volunteer to help us solicit auction items, secure sponsors, plan the evening, and helping with onsite setup, welcome, registration, and logistics.
 It is a great way support MSL while being a part of a wonderful event.